balajipachai/explore-incubed-protocol/README.md

 ***

-# For Setting up Clien & Server, and proceeding with testing
+# For Setting up Client & Server, and proceeding with testing

 ### Clone the repository